Bryan38925/redditbot-repo/README.md

 ###### redditbot.py:

-Select which subreddit bot will be active in (default = 'test'), will be active in r/test
+Set which subreddit bot will be active in (default = 'test'), will be active in r/test

 `a.subreddit('test')`

-Select amount of comments bot will scrape through (default = 20)
+Set amount of comments bot will scrape through (default = 20)

 `a.subreddit('test').comments(limit = 20)`

-Select which keyword will activate bot (default = "sample user keyword")
+Set which keyword(s) will activate bot (default = "sample user keyword")

 `if "sample user keyword"                                                                                                                                                       `